Certainly has trained the most advanced Danish AI language model yet.

 In line with our mission at Certainly to develop and make Danish AI publicly available, it only made sense that the Danish Certainly BERT model would be open source.

-This means that others can further develop it and use it to improve their products and services as well as producing new solutions.
+This means that others can further develop it and use it to improve their products and services as well as produce new solutions.

 The model and the instructions for data scientists and engineers are available for free on Github.
 We hope that you will support Danish AI by sharing the link in your organization.